JwanAbdullah/FaceLite/README.md

 # FaceLite Social Network Application

 ## Overview
-FaceLite is a simple JavaFX application designed to manage a basic social network.
-The application allows users to create, delete, and look up user profiles within the network.
-Each profile includes information such as the person's name, an optional profile image, a current status, and a list of friends.
+FaceLite is a straightforward JavaFX program made to administer a minimal social network.
+Users of the application can search for, add, and remove user profiles on the network. additionally, switch between the light and dark modes.
+A person's name, an optional profile picture, their current status, and a list of friends are all included in each profile.

 ## Project Description
 A social network is a platform that connects individuals through user profiles and their friendship relationships.
 In the context of FaceLite, a profile represents an individual, and friendships are reciprocal relationships between profiles.
 For example, if Moath is friends with Saqar and Hasan, Saqar and Hasan are also considered friends with Moath.